ChaseAdamson/Housing-Prices/README.md

 ## Dataset

-The project uses the **California Housing Dataset**, containing:
+The project uses the **California Housing Dataset** from the 1990 California census, containing:

 - Median income
 - House age
 - Average rooms and bedrooms
 - Population
+- Average number of occupants
+- Latitude
-- Coordinates
+- Longitude
 - Median house value (target)

 The target variable is scaled in units of **$100,000**.